Choosing Tomato Varieties for Your Garden

 4 Factors When Choosing Tomatoes

 The first thing to consider is the length of your growing season.
-You want to look closely at “days to maturity” (listed in the description or on the seed packet) for every tomato variety.
+For every tomato variety, you want to look closely at “days to maturity” (listed in the description or on the seed packet).
 This indicates approximately how soon you can expect ripe fruit.

 • Do you live in a cooler climate?
 We recommend looking for “early varieties’ which have a shorter growing season.
 An example is ‘Early Girl’ tomatoes (hybrid; indeterminate; round slicer; 59 days; disease-resistant).
 ‘Celebrity Tomato’ is also a favorite for gardeners who live in cold climates (hybrid, determinate, globe, 70 days, disease-resistant).